mikeghen/goalz/AuditGoalz-11Setp2024.md

 1) address Goalz.sol and GoalzToken.sol within this audit.
 2) The mocks are out of scope for this audit.
 3) Gelato is out of scope for this audit.
-4) YieldGoalzUSD.sol is out of scope for this audit.
+4) YieldGoalzUSD.sol is out of scope for this audit. (no tests exist)

 ## Test Coverage